 The Thrifty Quaker, along with Friend$hare are divisions of the non-profit corporation, The Quaker Thrift Store, Inc.

-The Thrifty Quaker was created by Midlothian, Virginia Quakers in 1996 for the sole purpose of helping others by raising funds to support the charitable work of twelve varying, mostly local charities each year.
+The Thrifty Quaker was created by Midlothian, Virginia Quakers in 1996 for the purpose of helping others by raising funds to support the non-profit work of varying charities.
 These charities are chosen by Midlothian Friends Meeting (Quakers).
-Forms to designate a charity may be found and submitted at The Thrifty Quaker.
+Forms to nominate a charity may be found on this website and then provided to The Thrifty Quaker .

-Friend$hare, also created by Midlothian Quakers in 1999, raises funds used to provide one-time financial assistance to people in crisis that could result in them losing housing, health, utilities, employment, transportation, or other emergency needs.
+Friend$hare, also created by Midlothian Quakers in 1999, raises funds used to provide one-time financial assistance to individuals in a crisis that could result in them losing housing, health, utilities, employment, transportation, or other emergency needs.
 People in the community are invited to contribute directly to Friend$hare by writing your check to Friend$hare and mailing it to P.O.
 Box 1003, Midlothian VA 23113.
 Or, you may simply take your check into The Thrifty Quaker.
-One Hundred per cent of funds contributed to Friend$hare by you go directly to people in need, because Friend$hare is administered by volunteers.
-There is no overhead associated with it.
+One Hundred per cent of funds contributed directly to Friend$hare by you go to people in need.

 Meditation Garden on the meetinghouse grounds.
 The wooded setting of the Midlothian Friends Meetinghouse is conducive to the prayerful and meditative nature of Quaker worship.